 The phrase “peaches and cream” can literally mean eating “peaches” and “cream” together in a dish or pie or cake or whatever way your imagination (or taste buds) desire.
-The following recipes all combine peaches and some kind of cheese or cream (sometimes pareve) and every single one of them is going to make you say you’all come back and try it again real soon!
+The following recipes all combine peaches and some kind of cheese or cream (sometimes pareve) and every single one of them is going to make you say y’all come back and try it again real soon!

 SUPER DUPER PEACHES AND CREAM PIE (dairy)

 - 1/2 teaspoon salt

 - 1 teaspoon baking powder

 - 1 (3 ounce) package non-instant vanilla pudding mix

 - 3 tablespoons butter, softened

 - 1/2 cup milk

 - 1 (29 ounce) can sliced peaches, drained and syrup reserved

 - 1 (8 ounce) package cream cheese, softened

 - 1/2 cup white sugar

 - 1 teaspoon ground cinnamon

 - 1 tablespoon sugar

-In a mixing bowl or a food processor combine flour, salt, baking powder and pudding mix.
+- In a mixing bowl or a food processor combine flour, salt, baking powder and pudding mix.
 Process just to combine.
 Add the butter, egg and milk and process until combined.

 - Spoon the cream cheese mixture over peaches to within 1 inch of pan edge.
-Mix together 1 tablespoon sugar and 1 teaspoon cinnamon and sprinkle it over the top of the peaches.
+Mix together 1 Tablespoon sugar and 1 teaspoon cinnamon and sprinkle it over the top of the peaches.

 Modified from a recipe by Debbi Borsick, source unknown.
 Submitted by Tracey Malrick.